By ABAP Staff

 In this article in Life Learning Magazine, parent and home educator Susan McLeod-Harrison describes the ways in which “unschooling” has helped her family.
 She details how unschooling is especially beneficial for children on the autism spectrum, most of whom are driven and inspired to learn about the things that personally interest them.

 This blog, written by parent Tammy Glaser, is a valuable collection of stories and lessons about Glaser’s experiences homeschooling her now 25-year old daughter with autism and aphasia.Though the blog is no longer updated, it remains a great resource because of its extensive archive of helpful articles.

 The Friendship Circle Blog focuses on special education for children with all kinds of special needs, including autism.
 Parents of homeschooled autistic children will especially enjoy the blog’s many articles about ways to foster inclusion and friendship with others.

-Though it is no longer updates, Homeschooling Autism is a fantastic resource for homeschooling children with autism.
+Though it is no longer updates, Homeschooling Autism’s extensive archive makes it a fantastic resource for homeschooling children with autism.
 In each post, a mother of a middle school-aged boy with autism details everything from choosing a homeschool curriculum to working on various social skills.

-This blog is a great resource for those parents who are unschooling their children with autism, but who were not unschooled themselves.
-The site offers tons of ideas about unschooling while following the author’s own experiences with unschooling, plus a long list of unschooling resources and reviews.
+This blog is a great resource for parents who are unschooling their children with autism, but who were not unschooled themselves.
+The site offers tons of ideas about unschooling while following the author’s own experiences with unschooling.
+It contains a long list of unschooling resources and reviews.